 Whether it is due to concerns about tap water or a penchant for its fresher and cleaner taste, bottled water is very popular.

 - The UK bottled water market is worth £ 2.4 billion and has grown year after year since 2012.
 Total bottled water production stood at over 2.7 billion liters last year.
-It’s not different in the United States, where consumers spend $16 billion a year.
+This is not different in the United States where consumers spend $16 billion a year.

-- It is difficult to make a general judgment about bottled water, since there are many different types: mineral, spring, artesian, well, etc. The well and artesian water originate underground.
-The spring water comes from surface water and mineral water, which explains the lion’s share (45%) of the UK market comes from natural springs rich in minerals such as salt and the sulfur compounds.
+- It is difficult to make a general judgment about bottled water, since there are many different types: mineral, spring, artesian, well, etc. Well and artesian water originate underground.
+Spring water comes from surface water and mineral water, which explains the lion’s share (45%) of the UK market comes from natural springs rich in minerals such as salt and the sulfur compounds.

-- If you opt for bottled water, always check the label to find the source and examine the mineral content.
+- If you choose bottled water then always check the label to find the source and examine the mineral content.
 Do not be fooled by buzzwords like ‘mountain’ and ‘glacier’, as they are often little more than marketing tactics.
 Some of the bottled water is actually derived from the tap water that is treated / filtered before packaging.

 - Of course, there is more to water than mineral content.
 Some studies have shown that plastic bottles filter chemicals in water, and that the longer the water stays in a bottle, the greater the concentration of chemicals in particular.

 - WWF goes on to insist that “there are more regulations that regulate tap water than those applied to the bottled water industry”.

 - The environmental impact, meanwhile, is huge; besides being plastic bottles that consume many resources they take more than 1,000 years to biodegrade and, if they are incinerated, produce toxic fumes.